New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-In addition, J-PARC is upgrading its beam in preparation for the HK, leading to a much stronger flux of potential BSM particles passing and or decaying in the near detectors.
+In addition, J-PARC is upgrading its beam in preparation for the HK, leading to a much stronger flux of potential BSM particles passing or decaying in the near detectors.
 It is highly promising that T2K could push the HNL limit even lower.
-Additionally, the larger tracking volumes and the stronger beam will make ND280 an ideal place for searching for exotic particles that could be produced in beam, for example, millicharged particles, dark photons, light dark matter and many more.
+Additionally, the larger tracking volumes and the stronger beam will make ND280 an ideal place for searching for exotic particles that could be produced in the beam, for example, MCPs, dark photons, LDM and many more.
 In particular, the ND280's sensitivity to LDM models, which has provided potentially powerful sensitivity in different ranges for the mediator mass~\cite{deNiverville:2016rqh}, can be improved as the volume increases.
-One can see that the upgraded ND280 will complement the dark photon searches by other future experiments such as FASER2, SeaQuest, and FACET~\cite{Araki:2023xgb}.
-SuperFGD \cite{Artikov:2022mox} has a potential to detect double-hit signatures of hypothetical millicharged particles \cite{Gorbunov:2021jog}.
+One can see that the upgraded ND280 will complement the dark photon searches by other future experiments such as FASER2, DarkQuest~\cite{Apyan:2022tsd}, and FACET~\cite{Araki:2023xgb}.
+SuperFGD \cite{Artikov:2022mox} has the potential to detect double-hit signatures of hypothetical MCPs \cite{Gorbunov:2021jog}.
 With negligible background, its predicted sensitivity competes MilliQ@SLAC in the sub-GeV mass range and surpasses ArgoNeuT by an order of magnitude.

 An additional near detector known as the Intermediate Water Cherenkov Detector (IWCD), a kiloton-scale water Cherenkov detector, is planned to be located around 1 km from the J-PARC beam, mainly to reduce the systematic error even further.
-The IWCD is designed to move vertically relative to the beam direction, changing the energies of neutrinos impinging the detector.
-This concept, called `NuPRISM', allows IWCD to effectively measure the cross-sections at the neutrino energies relevant for the CP violation measurement, minimizing the systematic effects.
-Varying ratio of DM versus neutrino flux is also expected to significantly enhance the sensitivity for beam-produced DM, by achieving improved signal-to-background ratios at off-axis positions and regulating systematic uncertainties~\cite{DeRomeri:2019kic,Breitbach:2021gvv}.
+The IWCD is designed to move vertically relative to the beam direction, changing the energies of neutrinos impinging on the detector.
+This prism concept allows IWCD to effectively measure the cross-sections at the neutrino energies relevant for the CP violation measurement, minimizing the systematic effects.
+A varying ratio of DM versus neutrino flux is also expected to significantly enhance the sensitivity for beam-produced DM, by achieving improved signal-to-background ratios at off-axis positions and regulating systematic uncertainties~\cite{DeRomeri:2019kic,Breitbach:2021gvv}.